-3. Now Click on Delete button to remove all the suspicious extensions in one go.
+3. Now Click on the Delete button to remove all the suspicious extensions in one go.

 Method 8: Use Malwarebytes to check for other Malware

-It is possible that some outer malware is responsible for breaching the security scripts of some websites.
+Some outer malware may be responsible for breaching the security scripts of some websites.
 It is next to impossible to weed out these viruses manually.
 They replicate at a breakneck speed and can be anywhere on your device.
 We strongly recommend Malwarebytes to take all of them out in one stroke.

 2. Then allow it to Scan your device for Malware and Viruses.

 3. Finally, Click on Quarantine All to remove all of them.